-These are the best chocolate sugar cookies, chewy and round with a crackle sugar top and a deep chocolate flavor.
-They are higher in protein, can be made in minutes, and without eggs or oil.
+This is the best chocolate sugar cookies recipe, producing chewy, round cookies with a crackle sugar top and a deep chocolate flavor.
+They are higher in protein, can be made in minutes, and are dairy free without eggs or oil.

 Why You'll Love This Cookie

 Healthier cookies.
-The ingredients are healthier, making these cookies higher in fiber and protein than the traditional recipe.
+The ingredients in this recipe for chocolate sugar cookies are healthier, making these cookies higher in fiber and protein than the traditional recipe.
 That's because I swapped eggs for chia eggs, and most of the butter for nut butter.
 Thanks to the chia seeds, you don't need corn starch in these cookies.

 Puffy, soft cookies.
-I also used brown sugar instead of white sugar to create a reaction with the baking soda to help the cookies puff up and create the chewy texture without eggs.
+These sugar cookies with cocoa used brown sugar instead of white sugar to create a reaction with the baking soda to help the cookies puff up and create the chewy texture without eggs.

 Ingredients